 Note: Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
-Check the state licensing website for the most up to date list of requirements and for more information.
+Check the state licensing website for the most up-to-date list of requirements and more information.

 Delaware does not have reciprocity agreements with any other states.
 If you plan to work as a private investigator in the state, you need to apply for a Delaware license.